 Group aiming to defund disinformation tries to drain Fox News of online advertising

-A nonprofit aiming to defund disinformation online that has taken money out of the pockets of several prominent far-right websites is now taking on its most formidable target yet: Fox News.
+A nonprofit aiming to defund disinformation online that has taken money out of the pockets of several prominent far-right websites now has its sights set on its most formidable target yet: Fox News.

 The group, Check My Ads, is hoping the success it has had in stripping advertising dollars from right-wing provocateurs including Steve Bannon, Glenn Beck and Dan Bongino will give it momentum as it attempts to confront a powerful media empire.